anaximeno/light-control-emulated/README.md

 ### NodeRed Setup

-Instrall the following node-red plugins after configuring it:
+Install the following node-red plugins after configuring it:

 - node-red-dashboard
 - node-red-contrib-postgresql

-Then configure the postgresql connection to the timescale db using the params in [docker-compose.yaml](./docker-compose.yaml).
+Then configure the postgresql connection to the timescale db using the params in [docker-compose.yaml](./docker-compose.yaml) and import the file [flows.json](./node-red-flows/flows.json) with the relevant node-red flows for the system.

 ### Run the Simulation